Welcome to Night Vale: Books

-Welcome to Night Vale
+Welcome to Night Vale: A Novel

-In October 2015 Fink and Cranor released a novel by the same name, Welcome to Night Vale.
-It is told primarily from the viewpoints of Jackie Fierro and Diane Crayton, both citizens of Night Vale who have been featured in the podcast.
-Critical reception for the book has been positive.
-The audiobook is narrated by Cecil Baldwin.
+In October 2015, Fink and Cranor released a mystery novel by the name of the podcast, Welcome to Night Vale.
+It is told primarily from the viewpoints of Night Vale citizens Jackie Fierro and Diane Crayton, both minor characters on the podcast, who investigate two mysteries that bring their lives closer together.
+The audiobook is narrated by Cecil Baldwin, Dylan Marron, Rhetta, Thérèse Plummer, and Dan Bittner.

+The story is canon to the podcast and its events were followed up within it in the episode "An Epilogue," which was aired before the novel was released.
+Critical reception for the book has been positive, with many praising it for its witty prose and engaging mysteries.

 It Devours!

-In the March 15, 2017 episode of the podcast, Fink announced a second novel, titled It Devours!, which deals with Carlos and his team of scientists investigating the Cult of the Smiling God.
+In the March 15, 2017 episode of the podcast, Fink announced a second novel, titled It Devours!, which follows young scientist Nilanjana Sikdar investigating the Joyous Congregation of the Smiling God.
 It was released October 17, 2017.
 The audiobook is narrated by Cecil Baldwin.

-The Faceless Old Woman Who Secretly Lives In Your Home
+The Faceless Old Woman Who Secretly Lives in Your Home

-In the September 15, 2019 episode of the podcast it was announced that the third Night Vale novel, The Faceless Old Woman Who Secretly Lives In Your Home, would be released on March 24, 2020.
-The novel was once again co-written by Fink and Cranor and focuses on the backstory of the title character.
+In the September 15, 2019 episode of the podcast it was announced that the third Night Vale novel, The Faceless Old Woman Who Secretly Lives in Your Home, would be released on March 24, 2020.
+The novel was once again co-written by Fink and Cranor, and focuses on the backstory of the title character.
 The audiobook is narrated by Mara Wilson, who provides the voice of the Faceless Old Woman on the podcast.

 Script books

-To date Welcome to Night Vale has released four books featuring scripts from the show as well as commentary, introductions by the authors and original illustrations.
+To date, Welcome to Night Vale has released four books featuring scripts from the show as well as commentary, introductions by the authors and original illustrations.
 Each book corresponds to a season (or year) of the podcast.
-They include Mostly Void, Partially Stars for Year One, The Great Glowing Coils of the Universe for Year Two, The Buying of Lot 37 for Year Three, and Who's a Good Boy? for Year Four.